What is the NOT Function?

 - If the cell C5 is not empty, multiply the extra sales in C5 by 0.25, which gives the 25% bonus to each salesman who has made any extra sales.

-- If there are no extra sales that is C5 is blank, then the text “No bonus” appears.
+- If there are no extra sales – that is, if C5 is blank – then the text, “No bonus”, appears.

 We will get the results below:

 In essence, this is how we use Logical functions in Excel.
-We can use it with AND, XOR, OR and NOT.
+We can use this function with AND, XOR, and/or the OR function.

 We are given the inventory below: